Albert Einstein’s Science Pioneer Contributions to Mankind

 Key Career Milestones

-• He received the Nobel Prize in Physics in 1921 for his explanation of the photoelectric effect.
+• Awarded Nobel Prize in Physics in 1921 for the photoelectric effect—a cornerstone albert einstein contribution to physics.

 There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle